-Source: © Exhibit A, U.S. Bureau of Economic Analysis via FRED | Latest: 2024-10-01 This slide is for informational and illustrative purposes only.
+Source: © Exhibit A, U.S. Bureau of Economic Analysis via FRED | Latest: 2025-01-01 This slide is for informational and illustrative purposes only.
 The data provided is believed to be accurate, but there is no guarantee of its accuracy, completeness, or timeliness.
 This is not a recommendation or offer of any financial product.
 Past performance is not indicative of future results, and investors should consider their own objectives and risk tolerance.
 Indices, if presented, do not include fees, are unmanaged, and not available for direct investment.
 Definitions & Methodology: Real GDP is Gross Domestic Product adjusted for inflation, representing the total value of all goods and services produced in the U.S. economy, serving as a measure of economic growth.
 The chart shows the seasonally adjusted annual of Real GDP in the U.S. since 1950.

-Volatility in Stocks is Historically Normal In All Years ANNUAL RETURN S&P 500 Annual Returns with Largest Intra-Year Drawdowns Since 1990.
+Volatility in Stocks is Historically Normal In All Years S&P 500 Annual Returns with Largest Intra-Year Drawdowns Since 1990.
 2025 is year-to-date.

-LARGEST INTRA-YEAR DRAWDOWN Source: © Exhibit A, FactSet Research Systems Inc., Standard & Poor's | Latest: 2025-04-24

-This slide is for informational and illustrative purposes only.
+Source: © Exhibit A, FactSet Research Systems Inc., Standard & Poor's | Latest: 2025-05-07 This slide is for informational and illustrative purposes only.
 The data provided is believed to be accurate, but there is no guarantee of its accuracy, completeness, or timeliness.
 This is not a recommendation or offer of any financial product.
 Past performance is not indicative of future results, and investors should consider their own objectives and risk tolerance.
 Indices, if presented, do not include fees, are unmanaged, and not available for direct investment.
 Definitions & Methodology: The S&P 500 tracks the performance of 500 large-cap U.S. companies, serving as a benchmark for the U.S. stock market.
 The index is weighted by market capitalization.
-The chart shows the S&P 500, annual price return and maximum drawdown by year since 1990.
-The maximum drawdown by year show historically been positive for the S&P 500, crawdowns have occurred in all years as well.
+The chart shows the S&P 500 annual price return and maximum drawdown by year since 1990.
+The maximum drawdown measures the largest decline in the value of the S&P 500, calculated as the difference between the peak and the trough before the investment reaches a new high within each year.
+It illustrates that even though most years have historically been positive for the S&P 500, drawdowns have occurred in all years as well.